OWASP/CheatSheetSeries/cheatsheets/TLS_Cipher_String_Cheat_Sheet.md

 * Protocols: `TLSv1.2`, `TLSv1.1`, `TLSv1` (and newer or better).
 * Oldest known clients that are compatible: Android 2.3.7/4.0.4, Baidu Jan 2015, BingPreview Dec 2013, Chrome 27/Win 7, Chrome 34/OS X, Edge 12/Win 10, Firefox 10.0.12 ESR/Win 7, Firefox 21/Win 7+Fedora 19, Googlebot Oct 2013, IE 7/Vista, IE 10/WinPhone 8.0, Java 7u25, OpenSSL 0.9.8y, Opera 12.15/Win 7, Safari 5/iOS 5.1.1, Safari 5.1.9/OS X 10.6.8, Yahoo Slurp Oct 2013, YandexBot May 2014

-**OWASP Cipher String 'C-'** (Legacy, widest compatibility to real old browsers and legacy libraries and other application protocols like SMTP):
+**OWASP Cipher String 'D'** (Legacy, widest compatibility to real old browsers and legacy libraries and other application protocols like SMTP):

-* Take care, use this cipher string only if you are forced to support non PFS [PFS](https://scotthelme.co.uk/perfect-forward-secrecy/) for real old clients with very old libraries or old libraries for other protocols besides https.
+* Take care, use this cipher string only if you are forced to support non [PFS](https://scotthelme.co.uk/perfect-forward-secrecy/) for real old clients with very old libraries or old libraries for other protocols besides https.
 * Be aware of the existing risks and of new vulnerabilities that may appear more likely.
 * Be aware of the existing risks (e.g. ciphers without PFS, ciphers with 3DES) and of new vulnerabilities that may appear the most likely
 * **No not use** WEAK ciphers based on `3DES` e.g. (`TLS_RSA_WITH_3DES_EDE_CBC_SHA`, `DES-CBC3-SHA`)